ldtalent/rk-scraping-skills/README.md

 5. Review new Final_skill_data.csv
 6. Sync with production LD db.

-import_data.csv - data from stackexchange
-Final_skill_data.csv - data from LD Site
-LD_site_data.csv - final data for syncing with db
+import_data.csv - original data from stackexchange (not used anymore?) new_data_from_stackexchange.csv - new data from stackexchange this round Final_skill_data.csv - data from LD Site LD_site_data.csv - final data for syncing with db